 Now, just screw it all together like a giant erector set.
 No surprises at all.
 I did line the glass holders with a couple layers of gaffer tape (You could use duct tape, but the gaffer tape isn’t as gooey) to protect the glass.
 I also used a couple lengths of tape to close off the ends of the hangers so that the glass wouldn’t slide out sideways.

 The final issue is markers.
 Normal whiteboard markers will work, but the ink is pretty transparent, so it’s hard to see.
-I use “chalk markers” like these.
+I use “chalk markers” like these Chalkola Dry-Erase Markers.
+(The wet-erase ones smudge too much, and are harder to erase.)
 Don’t bother with black ones.
 The most visible color is actually white.
-Erase them with a damp rag—standard whiteboard erasers don’t work well.
-I have a spray bottle of water and a microfiber rag next to the board.
+If you do opt for wet-erase markers, erase them with a damp rag—standard whiteboard erasers don’t work for the wet-erase variety.
+I have a spray bottle of water and a microfiber rag next to the board in case I need it.